oban-bg/oban/README.md

 ```

 There isn't a limit to the number of queues or how many jobs may execute
-concurrently.
+concurrently in each queue.
 Here are a few caveats and guidelines:

+#### Caveats & Guidelines

 * Each queue will run as many jobs as possible concurrently, up to the
   configured limit.
 Make sure your system has enough resources (i.e. database
   connections) to handle the concurrent load.

+* Queue limits are local (per-node), not global (per-cluster).
+For example,
+  running a queue with a local limit of one on three separate nodes is
+  effectively a global limit of three.
+If you require a global limit you must
+  restrict the number of nodes running a particular queue.

 * Only jobs in the configured queues will execute.
-Jobs in any other queue
+Jobs in any other queue will
-  will stay in the database untouched.
+  stay in the database untouched.

 * Be careful how many concurrent jobs make expensive system calls (i.e. FFMpeg,
   ImageMagick).
 The BEAM ensures that the system stays responsive under load,
   but those guarantees don't apply when using ports or shelling out commands.

-#### Defining Workers
+### Defining Workers

 Worker modules do the work of processing a job.
 At a minimum they must define a
 `perform/2` function, which is called with an `args` map and the job struct.

-Note that when Oban calls `perform/2`, the `args` map given when enqueueing
+Note that when Oban calls `perform/2`, the `args` map given when enqueueing the
-the job will have been deserialized from the PostgreSQL `jsonb` data type
+job will have been deserialized from the PostgreSQL `jsonb` data type and
-and therefore map keys will have been converted to strings.
+therefore map keys are converted to strings.

 Define a worker to process jobs in the `events` queue: